2026 March break Day camp: Pre-registration for current clients opens Jan 1st at 9 am, Registration for everyone opens January 4th at 12 pm.

 As always, the camp is run by professional circus artists and highly qualified coaches and brings an opportunity for kids and youths to learn skills and techniques firsthand from experts in each of the circus disciplines.

-No experience necessary, circus art forms are taught progressively such as aerial silks, juggling, flower-sticks, poi, diabolo, hula-hoop, acrobatics, tight-rope and tumbling.
+Circus art forms are taught progressively, such as aerial silks, juggling, flower sticks, poi, diabolo, hula hoops, acrobatics and tumbling.

 Sign up today before we fill up!

 Youths who have passed the age for camp and want to come as volunteers are invited to send us an email expressing their desire and availability.
-We encourage the older more experience youths to help the younger beginners as this creates some extraordinary teamwork and helps everyone shine.
+We encourage the older, more experienced youths to help the younger beginners, as this creates some extraordinary teamwork and helps everyone shine.

 Frequently Asked Questions (FAQ)